Adoptions & Available Greyhounds

 If you are considering adding a pet to your family, consider adopting a retired racing greyhound.
 Recently, voters in the state of Florida passed Amendment 13, which bans greyhound racing by 2020.
 Florida has over 10,000 dogs that will need to be re-homed.
 TGS is helping to re-home these dogs.
 However, please realize that racing does not end in FL until 12/31/2020.
 If you are interested in adopting, please be patient.

-On May 26th, 2019, we will have 2 female Spanish Galgos available for adoption.
+We have a female Spanish Galgo available for adoption.
 Please read about these dogs on the Galgo Podenco Support website.